How to Save the Environment : Buy Bug Repellent

-But it won't be long till spring time when flowers will be blooming and birds singing as nature becomes a kinder force for all.
+Everyone loves spring time when flowers are blooming and birds singing as nature becomes a kinder force for all.

 If there's a free meal going on they're sure to gatecrash and they may even have you on the menu.

-Everywhere you look you'll find spiders, beetles, bees, flies, cockroaches, moths, slugs, snails, ants, termites or all sorts of creepy-crawlies either eating your food, your furiniture, eating you or even eating your house.
+Everywhere you look you'll find spiders, beetles, bees, flies, cockroaches, moths, slugs, snails, ants, termites or all sorts of creepy-crawlies either eating your food, your furniture, eating you or even eating your house.

-Spiders especially are a real pain in the posterior as they leave their webs everywhere, any gap in the chair, any short distance within 2 or 3 feet between objects and they're in there, spinning their adhesive trampolines here, there and anywhere.
-Inside, outside, in corners, on celings and around anything that doesn't move.
+Spiders especially are a real pain in the posterior as they leave their webs everywhere, spinning their adhesive trampolines inside, outside, in corners, on ceilings and around anything that doesn't move.
 So wake up your grandma or keep her chair rocking.

-It is a relentless and unending policing action fighting the arachnid insurgents and like expert urban terrorists they conduct their activities covertly and then disappear like Chairman Mao's metaphorical 'fish in the sea' when we arrive to reclaim our lovely gutters and virgin-white furniture.
-We can only organise regular patrols and keep them at bay but we know they can't be defeated.
+It is a relentless and unending low-intensity operation fighting the arachnid insurgents and like expert urban terrorists they conduct their activities covertly and then disappear like Maoist 'fish in the sea'.

-"Come back you scumbag, come back and fight" I'd scream,
+"Come back you scumbags, come back and fight" you scream.

 Not so busy B-Movies

-In these type of movies the heroine would scream and stare wide-eyed in shock and terror as this big lump of plastic ant string-puppet would terrifyingly encroach at 2 feet per hour.
-She was cornered, she was trapped, death was certain as this huge mechanical monstrosity made it's way towards her at 2 feet per hour.
+In these type of movies the heroine would scream and stare wide-eyed in shock and terror as this big lump of plastic ant string-puppet would, at 2-feet per hour, approach her most terrifyingly.
+She was cornered, she was trapped, death was certain as this huge mechanical monstrosity made it's 2-feet per hour crawl towards its victim.

 Even worse if it was a TV series, as just as it was getting interesting, just as you thought it might reach a horrifying climax, there would be an on-screen announcement;